HuyaneMatsu/hata/docs/topics/slash.md

     yield embed
 ```

-> We need some iteration from Discord, till this feature will work at every case as expected.

 ##### Changing parameter name

 Familiarly to the `name` interaction parameter mentioned [above](#name), the tailing `_` characters are removed from